quartznet/quartznet/docs/documentation/quartz-4.x/packages/microsoft-di-integration.md

     {
         // handy when part of cluster or you want to otherwise identify multiple schedulers q.SchedulerId = "Scheduler-Core";

         // we take this from appsettings.json, just show it's possible
         // q.SchedulerName = "Quartz ASP.NET Core Sample Scheduler";

-        // as of 3.3.2 this also injects scoped services (like EF DbContext) without problems q.UseMicrosoftDependencyInjectionJobFactory();

-        // or for scoped service support like EF Core DbContext
-        // q.UseMicrosoftDependencyInjectionScopedJobFactory();

         // these are the defaults
         q.UseSimpleTypeLoader();
         q.UseInMemoryStore();